Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Henry Rollins is a naturally skinny punk singer.
 He famously started lifting weights to bulk up.
 He worked hard to become strong and intentionally keeps himself in great shape.
 He’s known for saying, “Discipline is money in the bank.
 A real friend, true strength.”
 Again, women chose the body of someone who engages in deliberate, rigorous exercise.

-We also showed them a photo array of actors with the heads cut off.
+We also showed them a photo array of actors with their heads cut off.
 Women chose the body of Brad Pitt in Fight Club:

 Which actor male physique is the most attractive to women?
 Brad Pitt Fight Club Tyler Durden